 Florida should legalize lane splitting.
 The positive effects on on the flow of traffic and the environment far outweigh any safety concerns that it poses.

-If you or a loved one has been injured while riding a motorcycle, contact The Law Offices of Prosper Shaked to speak to a Miami motorcycle accident lawyer who is familiar with the motorcycle laws in Florida and knows how to work them to your benefit.
+If you or a loved one has been injured while riding a motorcycle, contact Prosper Shaked Accident Injury Attorneys PA to speak to a Miami motorcycle accident lawyer who is familiar with the motorcycle laws in Florida and knows how to work them to your benefit.
 We appreciate the struggles that motorcyclists need to overcome when pursuing injury claims and do everything in our power to help you obtain the compensation that you need and deserve.
 We offer free consultations 7 days a week and can always be reached at (305) 694-2676.